PFedak/DAKompiler/README.md

 ## Basic usage
 This decompiler doesn't target a particular version of MIPS, mostly because I haven't implemented many opcodes that would have to differ by version.
+Nor does it try to accurately decompile arbitrary MIPS; I'm targeting code that was written by a non-very-aggressive compiler, which seems to be enough for most game logic in Super Mario 64.

-Python 3(.4ish?) required, no plans to implement a command line interface mostly because I've found this to be a rather interactive process most of the time.
+Python >= 3.4 required, no plans to implement a command line interface mostly because I've found this to be a rather interactive process most of the time.

 Load a 'bindings' object from a ram map file via